GAA-UAM/GP-Bayes-Rules-Experiments/README.rst

 =====================

-In order to plot the results, there are functions called `plot_experiments` in each of the submodules corresponding to the plotting part to each experiment.
+In order to plot the results, there are functions called `plot_experiments` in each of the submodules corresponding to the plotting part of each experiment.
 These functions can create the *matplotlib* figure of the results, as shown
 below: